 • A corrosion buffer.
 Stainless cladding over a reactive carbon core keeps the body stain-free while the edge stays high-carbon.

 • Material economy.
-Less of the expensive core steel is needed, part of why a clad blade can undercut a solid-hard honyaki.
+Less of the expensive core steel is needed, one reason a clad blade can undercut a solid-hard honyaki.

 But notice: a plain, non-Damascus san-mai already has every one of these.
 The many-layer Damascus pattern adds none of them beyond what its cladding was already doing.
-The pattern is the beauty tax on top.
+What the pattern adds is cost, for the look alone.

 The metallurgist's verdict

-And when a pattern-welded steel does reach the edge — as on some Western and custom blades — does the layering finally help the cut?
+And when a pattern-welded steel does reach the edge, as on some Western and custom blades, does the layering finally help the cut?
 The PhD metallurgist Larrin Thomas ran the tests.
 In controlled CATRA cutting, pattern-welded steel "behaves as a composite material; the edge retention is essentially right in between the two monosteels."
-Not sharper, not longer-lasting — a weakest-link average of its ingredients.
+It came out as a weakest-link average of its ingredients, no sharper and no longer-lasting.
 The old "the soft and hard layers wear into micro-teeth" idea fails chemically too: at forge-welding heat, carbon diffuses between adjacent layers in seconds, so thin layers equalize in carbon and don't behave as alternating hard/soft teeth.

 How to read the price